Unboxed-Software/solana-course/CONTRIBUTING.md

 ### Guidelines

+The guidelines below are consistent with Solana Foundation Style, in order to ensure consistency with other content on solana.com.
+There's also a few additional items aimed at technical documents.

 Use language consistent with [TERMINOLOGY](https://github.com/solana-foundation/developer-content/blob/main/docs/terminology.md).

 In particular:

+- Use sentence case for headlines (”Solana Foundation announces new initiative” instead of “Solana Foundation Announces New Initiative”).
 - Use 'secret key' rather than 'private key' to be consistent with web3.js. __Note__: this will change in a future version of web3.js.
 - Use 'wallet app' for software. 'wallet' for the address that holds value.
+- Use 'onchain' (not on-chain, definitely not smart contract) when referring to onchain apps.
-- Use 'SOL' rather than 'Sol' to refer to Solana's native token
+- Use 'SOL' rather than 'Sol' to refer to Solana's native token.
+Definitely don't call it Solana!
 - PDAs are not public keys.
 It is not possible to have a public key without a secret key.
 A public key is derived from a secret key, and it is not possible to generate a public key without first generating a secret key.
+- Use the terms 'blockchain' or 'web3' rather than 'crypto'.
 - Be careful about the term 'token account'.
+A ['token account' is any account formatted to hold tokens](https://solana.stackexchange.com/questions/7507/what-is-the-difference-between-a-token-account-and-an-associated-token-account), and being specific (rather than, for example, swapping between 'associated token account' and 'token account' makes this clearer.
   - Use the specific term 'associated token account' rather than just 'token account' if you're referring to an account at an associated token address.
   - Use 'token mint account' to refer to the address a token is minted at.
 E.g., the [USDC mainnet token mint account](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).

-A ['token account' is any account formatted to hold tokens](https://solana.stackexchange.com/questions/7507/what-is-the-difference-between-a-token-account-and-an-associated-token-account), and being specific (rather than say swapping between 'associated token account' and 'token account' makes this clearer.

 - Use apostrophe of possession, [including for inanimate objects](https://english.stackexchange.com/questions/1031/is-using-the-possessive-s-correct-in-the-cars-antenna).
 Eg 'the account's balance' is correct.

 Code examples should be formatted as follows: